Invariant Feature Extraction Through Conditional Independence and the Optimal Transport Barycenter Problem: the Gaussian case: Theoretical grounding

-for all bounded measurable $f,g$, i.e. $W \indep S_Y$. \end{proof} This lemma shows that the condition that $W \indep S_Y$ is a relaxation of $ W \indep S \mid Y$.
+This lemma shows that the condition that $W \indep S_Y$ is a relaxation of $ W \indep S \mid Y$.
 Since solving the optimal transport barycenter problem for $S_Y = T(S, Y)$ involves only the data, not the unknown $A$, it can be performed off-line.
 Generally, plain independence is easier to enforce than conditional independence.
+Interestingly, for Gaussian random variables, the reciprocal implication also holds.